If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

 Please download the Zoom app beforehand.
 A download link may be found here.
 Choose Zoom Client for Meetings, if you are on laptop or PC.
 Or follow the links to Zoom Mobile Apps via the Apple App store (for Apple mobile devices) or Google Play store (for Android mobile devices).
 It will ask you to create a Zoom account.
 It’s free.

-How to join an online Joy for Languages class?
+How to join an on-screen Joy for Languages class?

-When it comes to your child’s online lesson time, we would ask that you (the responsible adult) initiate the join-meeting step.
-We also ask you, for the purposes of safeguarding during this 10 week phase of online tutoring, to be within close and easy access of your learner at all times during the lesson.
+When it comes to your child’s on-screen lesson time, we would ask that you (the responsible adult) initiate the join-meeting step.
+We also ask you, for the purposes of safeguarding during this 10 week phase of on-screen tutoring, to be within close and easy access of your learner at all times during the lesson.

 The evening before each of your weekly sessions we will send by email the instructions for joining the coming session, including a (regularly changing) password.